 If the world gives you any value, you are fortunate,

 for this much it knows and will not forget -

 there must be a sacrifice, the blood spilt on the leaf,

 in tracks in the snow, under the brushwood,

 There's a raven's cry, a fox's bark, the sagging

-Or just waiting, waiting, hovering, hiding - all in the eyes,
+or just waiting, waiting, hovering, hiding - it's in the eyes,